fxthuan/Homework-EA/README.md

-# This is homeworks from Euroland IR Asia's Training Course
+# This is homeworks from Euroland Asia's Training Course